Antoino0704/List-in-C-/README.md

 this library allows you to have a dynamic list to save your data

 # Installation
-download the folder list, for download folder in github  -> https://download-directory.github.io/ <br>
+download the folder list and insert it into your project and import <br>
-insert it into your project and import
+for download folder in github  -> https://download-directory.github.io/

 # API
 int getSize(); <br>